“Be authentic as a publisher and create content that helps you connect to everyone else … because they’re already connected.”

 Shouting about your company/product consistently is a sure-fire way to lose your audience’s interest.
 The content you publish should focus on educating your readers rather than trying to sell to them.
 As with any B2B or B2C relationship, it’s important to build trust with your audience, instead of leaving them with the impression that all you want from them is a sale.

 While it’s imperative that you know what your competitors are up to, it’s worth remembering that what works for them may not necessarily work for you.
 Therefore, don’t just copy what they do in the hope that it will produce the same results for you and your business.
-Stand out from the crowd with original and striking content.
+Aim to stand out from the crowd with original and striking content.

 Email is a great channel for promoting your content, however with GDPR in place, make sure that you provide your audience with the option to opt-out.
 An ‘unsubscribe’ button should be clearly presented in your email and should direct readers to an easy and quick way to unsubscribe.
-Have a clear sign-up field on your website should people want to re-subscribe in the future.
+In summary, have a clear sign-up field on your website should people want to re-subscribe in the future.

 If your content contains no emotion your audience will struggle to resonate with it.
 Focus on telling a story.
-Hearing or reading a story activates parts in the brain so that a listener or reader turns the story into their own idea and experience.
+Hearing or reading a story activates parts in the brain.
+As a result, the listener or reader turns the story into their own idea and experience.
 A well-constructed narrative can result in higher engagement rates and a loyal following.

 Subscribe to one or both of our newsletters